 The Glencairn is next to perfect for what it is designed for, but not everyone is a neat whiskey enthusiast, and this set lacks versatility.
 These glasses operate best with a 2-ounce pour.
 You could get away with 3 ounces, but the higher you go in this small 6-ounce glass, the less room your whiskey will have to breathe.
 They are elegant glasses, meant to showcase the whiskey, but they are not going to take anyone's breath away with their unique design or crazy patterns.
 Most whiskey drinkers would agree that you don't need to be nose deep in a glass to appreciate the smell; however, some do prefer a wider rim.
-If you have a larger nose and prefer to have it in the glass while sipping, this one may not be the right fit for you.
+If you have a larger nose and prefer to have it in the glass while sipping, you will probably want to look elsewhere.

 The Amerigo Whiskey Stones Gift Set comes complete with two 6-ounce glasses, 8 chilling rocks, and a rocks bag.
 While 6 ounces is a rather small glass, many stirred whiskey cocktails are roughly 3-4 ounces, and this glass houses those quite well.
 Unlike some of the more bulbous whiskey glasses, such as a glencairn or tulip glass, the cylindrical nature and straight walls of the Amerigo glasses allow you to fill this one to the rim.
 The shape of the glass also encourages a neat pour to swirl up the sides effortlessly without spilling.
 While the rocks do not keep your whiskey as frosty as ice does, they do remain quite cold and slightly chill your drink without diluting it.
 The wooden box is nicely made and is a great way to store this set for safekeeping.
 The glasses have a timeless aesthetic, making this a great gift for any whiskey aficionado.

-The Amerigo Set has a classic look, but classic may not be what you're seeking.
-If you are more into modern style, then this set might not be right for you.
+The Amerigo Set's classic look may not be a good match if you're more into modering styling.
 And, while a cylindrical 6-ounce glass can handle most short cocktails, this set is really made for neat, on the rocks, or 3-ounce stirred whiskey cocktails.
-If you want a glass to house your whiskey ginger or higher volume drinks, you may want to go with something that has more capacity.
-This set also has hidden seams in the pattern, though they are not very noticeable and do not take away from the glasses' overall aesthetic.
+If you want a glass to house your whiskey ginger or higher volume drinks, you'll want to choose something with more capacity.
+This set also has hidden seams in the pattern, though they are not very noticeable and do not take away from the overall aesthetic.
 This is a great gift for anyone who needs a kit that has it all.
-Well, enough for two anyway.

 Enjoying a little whiskey around the campfire is an experience that makes memories.
 Whether you're backpacking, enjoying a beach bonfire, or car camping for the night, no one wants to hear the shattering of glass.
 The BrüMate NOS'R Double-Wall Nosing Glass is a 7-ounce stainless steel whiskey nosing cup.
 It comes in sleek matte black or a fun natural walnut print.
 The glass has beautiful curves and functions exactly how it is supposed to.
 The bulbous bottom and tapered rim allow for lots of breathing room, and the double-wall insulates your whiskey, ensuring that it remains at the perfect temperature.
 This glass is designed for a neat pour but can hold a small ice cube with ease if you prefer.